warlocksmurf/warlocksmurf.github.io/_posts/irisctf2024.md

 ![media1](/assets/posts/irisctf2024/media1.png)

-Analyzing the metadata, we notice 1 of the font files called FakeFont.ttf (kinda suspicious).
+Analyzing the metadata, we notice the font file `FakeFont.ttf` being very suspicious.
 So we extract this font file and also the subtitle of the video.
 Inside the subtitle file, several chinese letters can be found.

 ![media2](/assets/posts/irisctf2024/media2.png)